WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/alipay.md

 _REVERSE_ operation is typically used in case _Sale-Purchase_ was created accidentally. _REVERSE_ operation serves for reversing particular _purchase_ transaction.

-_CANCEL_ operation is used to change state of Sale-Purchase to CANCELED. _CANCEL_ operation can be sent only as long as the purchase transaction is reversed.
+_REVERSE_ operation moves _Sale-Purchase_ to UNCONFIRMED (OPEN) state, which is interim state.
+After successful reversal, it is advised to send _CANCEL_ operation, which moves _Sale-Purchase_ to CANCELED state.
+CANCELED state is final state.

-In order to reverse alipay purchase transaction, call Wirecard ePOS with _Sale-REVERSE_ request defined below:
+In order to reverse Alipay purchase transaction, call Wirecard ePOS with _Sale-REVERSE_ request defined below:

 ### Reverse Request